cccs-kevin/react-redux-typescript_09282020/demo-app/exercises/exercise-1.md

 ## Steps

 1. Create a new component named Car Tool in a new file in the `components` folder.
 In the car tool component, produce the following output for the DOM tree.
-The name of the new component would be `CarTool`.
+The name of the new component should be `CarTool`.

 ```html
 <header>